Time Moves Slow and Running Away

 "Time Moves Slow" is a song by Canadian instrumental group BADBADNOTGOOD and American singer Samuel T. Herring, from the former's album IV.
 The track was released on May 17, 2016, as the second single from the album to critical and commercial acclaim.

-The track received renewed attention in June 2021 when a beat that heavily samples the track went viral on TikTok; this beat, "Running Away" by VANO 3000, was officially released with the band on June 21, 2021.
+In June 2021, a song called "Running Away" by VANO 3000 heavily sampled the track, causing both it and "Time Moves Slow" to go viral on TikTok.
+It was officially released with the band on June 21, 2021.

 Background and release

 The band first connected with Future Islands frontman Samuel T. Herring in 2014 when they remixed/reinterpreted their track "Seasons (Waiting on You)".
 Following their collaboration, BadBadNotGood invited Herring to their Toronto studio to work on some music for their album.
 From these sessions, they wrote and recorded "Time Moves Slow" as well as the non-album single "I Don't Know".